LJRFox/imSubs-Common/README.md

 **Installation**

-imSubs is available for download on the [imSubs website](https://ljrfoz.canny.io/).
+imSubs is available for download on the [imSubs](https://ozstudio.canny.io/).

 **Getting started**

 To get started with imSubs, simply add your subscriptions and accounts.
-You can find a guide on how to do this in the [imSubs documentation](https://ozstudio.canny.io/).
+You can find a guide on how to do this in the [imSubs](https://ozstudio.canny.io/).

 **Screenshots**